On the pressure decline analysis for hydraulic fractures in elasto-plastic materials: Numerical results

-The plastic deformation of the fractured material can substantially affect the closure pattern of the hydraulic fracture \citep{Papanastasiou_2000}.
+The plastic deformation of the fractured material can substantially affect the closure pattern of the hydraulic fracture \citep{Papanastasiou_2000,van_Dam}.
 For this reason, a proper identification of the extent of plastic yielding is important for the pressure decline analysis conducted in the next subsection.
-In Figure \ref{plastic_zone} we present the contour plots of the accumulated plastic strains obtained for the elasto-plastic fracture at different time instants.
+In Figure \ref{plastic_zone} we present the contour plots of the accumulated plastic strains (which represent the active plastic zones) obtained for the large yield case (the second variant of the HF problem) at different time instants.
 It can be seen that a substantial part of the rock adjacent to the crack surface undergoes plastic deformation.
 The plastic deformation zone grows with the fracture advance.
 As explained above, no plastic yield is observed over the span of the initial crack length.
 The characteristic shape of the plastic deformation zone results from the near tip deformations related to the stress concentration.
 In Figure \ref{plastic_flag} we present the plastic flag parameter obtained at the time instants that correspond to the respective subplots of plastic strains.
-The plastic flag parameter has a binary value (0 or 1) and informs which finite elements undergo plastic yield at a given moment of time.
+The plastic flag parameter has a binary value (0 or 1) and informs which finite elements undergo plastic yield at a given moment of time (the plastic areas behind the advancing tip unload elastically).
 It shows that the inelastic deformations are concentrated along two strips originating from the crack tip and inclined symmetrically with respect to the fracture plane.
 The strips form a v-shaped zone.
 Similar deformation pattern for the Mohr-Coulomb yield criterion was obtained by \cite{Papanastasiou_1997}.

+Respective graphs of the plastic yield indicators for the small yield case (the third variant of the problem - $c=2$ MPa) are shown in Figures \ref{plastic_zone_small_yield} - \ref{plastic_flag_small_yield} for two time instants: $t=10$ s and $t=80$ s.
+As the general trends discussed above hold also here, we do not depict the full evolution of the zone (i. e. at all time instants shown in Figures \ref{plastic_zone} - \ref{plastic_flag}) .
+Naturally, the sizes of the plastic deformation zones are smaller than before.